syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Upgrade.md

 ## Upgrading to the latest version

-You can upgrade Syncfusion Essential Studio WinUI to latest version from Syncfusion WinUI Control Panel.
+You can download and upgrade the Syncfusion Essential Studio WinUI to the most recent version by clicking the "Latest Version: {version}" link at the top of Syncfusion WinUI Control Panel.

 ![Control Panel](Upgrade-images/upgrade-control-panel.png)